Handelsbanken transfer of equity: q and a’s

 - What if my application doesn't meet Handelsbanken lending criteria for a transfer of equity?

-- My fiance and I have equal shares in a BTL.
+- My wife and I jointly own a buy to let.
 I am a higher rate tax payer.
-Preferably I wish to do a transfer of equity to her sole name in order reduce our tax on rental income.
-If Handelsbanken are fine with this the legal fees are inexpensive.
-What are the implications when we sell?
-As I would no longer be on the deeds am I giving up my CGT relief.
+Preferably I wish to do a transfer of equity to her sole name with a view to reduce our tax on rental income.
+If Handelsbanken are content with this the legal fees are inexpensive.
+However what happens when we sell?
+As I would no longer be on the deeds would I lose my CGT relief.

 Who will be responsible for the costs of the Transfer of Equity?

-Important warnings to consider in in addition to the above Handelsbanken transfer of equity Questions and Answers :
+Caveats to be read in supplemental the above Handelsbanken transfer of equity Questions and Answers :